fauna-labs/express-ts-fly-io-starter/README.md

 ## Deploy to Fly.io

-To launch the app on fly, run `flyctl launch` in the root directory of this project.
+To launch the app on fly, run `fly launch --no-deploy` in the root directory of this project.
 You will be prompted for a couple things:

 * `?
 Would you like to copy its configuration to the new app? (y/N)` **Choose y (Yes)**